krosn/ngMarkov/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.1.

 ## Hosting
 This app uses http-server for hosting.
 To host, simply run `ng build` then `npm start`.
-To keep the app running after log-off, use the forever command
+To keep the app running after log-off, use the forever command, like so: `forever start ./node_modules/http-server/bin/http-server ./dist/ngMarkov -p 8000 -d false`

 ## Running unit tests